-APEC LCMT Project is completing its 5th Phase and will soon establish its Concept with the APEC LCT-I System.
-After the establishing the APEC LCT-I System, the Project will move on to disseminate LCT throughout the APEC Region, promoting the application of the APEC LCT-I System to towns/cities which plan to become low-carbon.
+APEC LCMT Project is in the middle of Phase 6 and preparing for Phase 7.
+From Phase 7, the Project will move on to disseminate LCT throughout the APEC Region by promoting the application of the LCT-I System to towns/cities which plan to become low-carbon.
 It is strongly hoped that the Project will continue to serve APEC member economies and act as a catalyst for rapid urbanisation that is also low carbon compatible.